Variable-sweep wing: Development

 Despite this lack of backing, the Swallow attracted international attention for some time.
 During late 1958, research efforts were temporarily revived through cooperation with the Mutual Weapons Development Programme of NATO, under which all of Wallis' variable geometry research was shared with the Americans.
 According to aviation author James R. Hansen, American aerospace engineer John Stack was enthusiastic on the concept, as were numerous engineers at NASA; however, the United States Department of Defense was opposed to committing any resources to the project.
 Wallis collaborated with NASA's Langley Laboratory on a design study for a variable-sweep fighter.
 Although it used the pivot mechanism he had developed, NASA also insisted on implementing a conventional horizontal stabiliser to ease the issues of trim and manoeuvrability.
 Although it was no longer the wing-controlled aerodyne that Wallis envisaged, it would prove a more practical solution than either his or Bell's.
 Swallow research led to several new configurations, including the adoption of a compact folding tail section and canards.

 Barnes' work inspired a number of further studies, including a wing controlled aerodyne in response to OR.346 for a supersonic STOL fighter-bomber, then as BAC two further submissions: the Type 583 to meet Naval ER.206 and Type 584 to meet NATO NBMR.3, both also being V/STOL requirements.
 In 1960, Maurice Brennan joined Folland Aircraft as its chief engineer and director; he soon set about harnessing his experience of variable-geometry wings.
 Accordingly, such a wing was combined with the firm's Folland Gnat light fighter for two different concepts – one tailless and one using with a conventional tail – for a multipurpose fighter/strike/trainer, designated as the Fo.
 147. It had a unique mechanism for wing sweep that combined tracks on the fuselage sides and the underside of the wings, which was actuated by hydraulically-driven ball screws positioned at the wing's inner ends.
 The wings could be swept from 20 degrees to 70 degrees; at the 70-degree position, longitudinal control was maintained by wing tip-mounted elevons, while this was provided by a retractable canard arrangement when swept at the 20-degree position, using full auto-stabilisation.
 By providing trimming functionality via the canard, the necessity of a large tailplane was eliminated.
 The Fo.
-147 was claimed to have been capable of speeds in excess of Mach 2, being limited by the heat buildup generated by high speed flight.
-Ultimately, the concept would not be developed to the prototype stage while the RAF showed little interest the prospective variable geometry trainer.
+147 was claimed to have been capable of speeds in excess of Mach 2, being limited only by the heat buildup generated by high speed flight.
+Ultimately, the concept would not be developed to the prototype stage while the RAF showed little interest in the prospective variable geometry trainer.